SignWriting List

 SignSpelling Rule 1: Write the Position of Contact

 It is important to write the two hands contacting each other.
-The entire spelling revolves around the position of contact like a small universe.
-The position of contact is the center of the sign, and the movement symbols and contact stars relate to that center.
+The entire spelling revolves around the Position of Contact like a small universe.
+The Position of Contact is the center of the sign, and the movement symbols and contact symbols relate to that center.

 Correct